 JF1500: Are You Ready To Become An Apartment Syndicator?
 Part 2 of 2 | Syndication School with Theo Hicks

-For part two of Are You Ready To Become An Apartment Syndicator – Theo will be telling us about the education side of doing your own apartment syndication.
-You’ll need to know the lingo and be able to talk the talk as well as walk the walk when dealing with brokers, lawyers, investors, and everyone else you’ll cross paths with in this business.
-Theo has 4 ways you can obtain the required education in order to do your own apartment syndications.
-If you enjoyed today’s episode remember to subscribe in iTunes and leave us a review!
+For part two of Are You Ready to Become an Apartment Syndicator, Theo will be telling us about the requirements for apartment investing education.
+You’ll need to know the lingo and be able to talk the talk as well as walk the walk when dealing with brokers, lawyers, investors, and everyone else you’ll cross paths within this business.
+Theo has four ways you can obtain the required investor education in order to do your own apartment syndications.
+If you enjoyed today’s episode, remember to subscribe in iTunes and leave us a review.

 Best Ever Tweet:

 For a free list of all important apartment syndication terms, click here.

 Get more real estate investing tips every week by subscribing to our newsletter at BestEverNewsLetter.com.